saxenaparas/DevOps-Scraper/README.md

-# DevOps Intern Assignment: Web Scraper & Server
+# DevOps Assignment: Web Scraper & Server

 A Dockerized application that scrapes a URL during build time and serves the content via a Flask server.